outr/profig/README.md

 When your application starts it is reasonable to want to allow execution of the application to override existing configuration via the command-line.
 In order to effectively do this we can simply invoke `Profig.merge(args)` within our main method.

-Make sure to call `Profig.init(args)` prior to using the library to make sure all configuration files are properly loaded.
-This invocation will handle compile-time injection for Scala.js via Macro, so make sure to call it in the application using it, not in dependency libraries or you may miss out on configuration.

 ### Accessing values